faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/image057.png" title="" class="custom-figure" >}}

-tk xxx cont here

-And immediately we can see two clear giveaways that we are dealing with a PE file: first we see the magic bytes (`MZ`), and we see the strings we associate with a PE Dos Stub - `This program cannot be run in DOS mode`.
+We immediately see the two clear giveaways that we are dealing with a PE file.
+We can see the magic bytes (`MZ`), and we see the strings we associate with a PE Dos Stub - `This program cannot be run in DOS mode`.
+Again, another point for "team sus".
-- So once again it seems suspect.

 That's it for our live memory analysis: feel free to exit Process Hacker.
 Let's discuss our results before moving on to our post-mortem analysis.

-# CLOSING THOUGHTS
-Let's quickly review where we are in our simulated threat hunt.
-We began by using doing a basic live memory analysis using some Windows native tools.
-Here we discovered an unusual outgoing connection, we then dug deeper into the process responsible for said conneciton (`rundll32.exe`) and learned a few suspicious things.
-We saw that the process was unexpectedly spawned by another process (`rufus.exe`).
-Additionally, we noted that the way `rundll32.exe` was invoked from the command line was unusual, as it was devoid of arguments that we would typically expect to see.

-We then used `Process Hacker` to reveal even more about `rundll32.exe`.
-We saw that, in addition to having a suspicious relation to it's parent process (`rufus.exe`), it itself spawned `cmd.exe`, which is *very* unusual.
-We also learned that it ran from a somewhat suspicious directory, had `RWX` memory space permissions, and ultimately contained a PE file.
+# 4.4 Final Thoughts
+Let's briefly review what we learned in this second live analysis using `Process Hacker`.

+{{< figure src="/img/review.gif" title="" class="custom-figure-2" >}}

+We came into this with a few basic breadcrumbs we picked up in our live analysis using the native tools:
+- A process, `rundll32.exe`, created an unusual outbound connection.
+- This process had an unexpected parent process, `rufus.exe`.
+- The process was ran without the command-line arguments we would expect it to have.

+This thus then set us off to dig deeper into this unusual process using `Process Hacker`:
+- `rundll32.exe` itself spawned `cmd.exe` - very suspicious.
+- `rundll32.exe` was ran from the desktop - unusual.
+- The process also had `RWX` memory space permissions, which is a big red flag.
+- We saw that the memory content of the `RWX` memory space contained a PE file - again, red flag.

+This signifies the end of our ***live analysis***, ie analysis we perform with the suspicious process still being active.
+We'll now move onto ***post-mortem analysis*** to see what else we can learn from the suspicious process.

-This signifies the end of our ***live analysis***, we'll now proceed with our ***post-mortem analysis***.
-At this point keep your Windows VM on, shut down your Kali VM, and turn on your Ubuntu VM.
+**At this point keep your Windows VM on, shut down your Kali VM, and turn on your Ubuntu VM.**

 ***

-# 7. POST-MORTEM FORENSICS: MEMORY
-# HOUSEKEEPING
+***

+# 5. Post-Mortem Forensics: Memory
+# 5.1.
+Transferring the Artifacts

-First thing's first - we need to transfer the packet capture (`dllattack.pcap`) and memory dump (`memdump.raw`) over to our Ubuntu analyst VM.
-Now there are a number of ways to do this, and if you have your own method you prefer please do go ahead.
+First thing's first - we need to transfer the artifacts we produced in `2.3.6` over to our Ubuntu analyst VM.
+There are a number of ways to do this, and if you have your own method you prefer please do go ahead.
 I'm going to install `Python3` so we can quickly spin up a simple http server.

 Before we start just make sure that both files of interest (`dllattack.pcap` and `memdump.raw`) are in the same directory - in my case both are located on the desktop.